syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 {% endhighlight %}

-### parameterSettings.promptWidth `string`
+### parameterSettings.labelWidth `string`
-{:#members:parameterSettings-promptWidth}
+{:#members:parameterSettings-labelWidth}

-Specifies the width of the parameter prompt.
-By default, the prompt width value is set as "110px".
+Specifies the width of the parameter label.
+By default, the parameter label width value is set as "110px".

 #### Default Value